fraxflax/nw-watchdog/README.md

 	If the <ins>TARGET</ins> is the next hop (on the same subnet or a peer-to-peer address), reachability of the <ins>TARGET</ins> is checked by arp cache status and ping.<br>
 If the <ins>TARGET</ins> is not on the same subnet as the source, the reachability of the <ins>TARGET</ins> is checked by pinging it in a certain pattern (see `--slow-up-timeout` for details).

 	`--no-ping-target` disables the ping-checks for the <ins>TARGET</ins>.
-Only connectivity to the nexthop for the <ins>TARGET</ins> is checked.<br>
+Only connectivity to the NEXTHOP for the <ins>TARGET</ins> is checked.<br>
-	This can be useful if <ins>TARGET</ins> does not reply to ping, or if it desirable to only alert if there is no route to the <ins>TARGET</ins> or nexthop is unreachable.
+	This can be useful if <ins>TARGET</ins> does not reply to ping, or if it desirable to only alert if there is no route to the <ins>TARGET</ins> or NEXTHOP is unreachable.

 	`--no-ping-target` cannot be used in combination with `--no-ping-nexthop`.

 * __--no-ping-nexthop | -N | --no-ping-gateway | -G__<br>
-	By default, if the connectivity to the <ins>TARGET</ins> cannot be verified, the reachability of the nexthop (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.
+	By default, if the connectivity to the <ins>TARGET</ins> cannot be verified, the reachability of the NEXTHOP (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.

-	`--no-ping-nexthop` disbles the reachaility check for the nexthop so only connectivity to <ins>TARGET</ins> itself is checked.
-Useful if the nexthop is a peer-to-peer address and not setup to reply to ping.
+	`--no-ping-nexthop` disbles the reachaility check for the NEXTHOP so only connectivity to <ins>TARGET</ins> itself is checked.
+Useful if the NEXTHOP is a peer-to-peer address and not setup to reply to ping.

 	`--no-ping-nexthop` cannot be used in combination with `--no-ping-target`.